 My doorbell rings.
 I open the door to find a good friend of mine standing there with a big grin on his face and a bag casually slung around his shoulder.
-Minutes later, he’s settled at my dining table and he reaches into his bag.
+Minutes later, he’s settled at my kitchen table and reaches into his bag.
 “We’re going to Bologna!”, he announces.
-“You’ve been talking so much about it, we decided we should go and see it ourselves”.
+“You’ve been talking so much about it, we decided we should go and see it for ourselves”.
 Now it’s my turn to grin.
 He pulls out a map, a pen and a notepad.
 “Ok, what do you recommend?”.
 My mind starts to race and quickly goes into checklist mode.
 Gosh, where do I start?
 There are so many things to do in Bologna, one of my favourite cities in Italy.
 Thirty minutes later, he’d filled several pages in his notebook and his map was covered with more scribbles.
 Here’s what I told him:

-Ten things to do in Bologna
+Twelve things to do in Bologna

 1. Stroll under the porticoes